 During this surgery, the uterus, cervix, and both ovaries and fallopian tubes are removed.

-Your healthcare team will usually go with this option if they’re treating cancer that might have spread or if they’re worried about it developing (for example, if you carry the BRCA gene that puts you at increased risk).
+Your healthcare team will usually go with this option if they’re treating cancer that might have spread or if they’re worried about it developing.

 It’s also quite common for doctors to remove the ovaries during a hysterectomy if the patient has already gone through menopause.